 How to help your son be his authentic self

-Last weekend I took my sons to see Space Jam: A New Legacy.
+Last weekend I watched Space Jam: A New Legacy with my sons.
 And although the movie has its flaws, I loved it for one thing – its central message of ‘do you’.
 That being a good parent is about nurturing each child’s individuality and letting them explore their fully authentic selves.

 But away from LeBron James and the big screen, what does authenticity really mean and why is it important to cultivate in your son?